Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 Some holdouts may join soon.

-Massachusetts is moving toward permitting casinos for the first time a change that could lead to more casinos throughout New England.
+Massachusetts is moving toward permitting casinos for the first time, a change that could lead to more casinos throughout New England.

 Well, what's changed the equation in Massachusetts is the residents are fueling the growth of giant casinos in Connecticut.

-States are loosening restrictions about where casinos can locate and how they can do business.
+Also driving growth, states are loosening restrictions about where casinos can locate and how they can do business.

 The days of casinos being located outside of major cities, such as in tourist destinations, often in economically distressed towns, are coming to an end.